 As mentioned earlier, anorexia in the most serious cases will lead to death.
 That can be caused by starvation but suicide is also a leading cause among those who suffer from this disorder.

-Because those who suffer from anorexia are secretive and are ashamed of what they are going through, it is not easy to diagnose this condition.
+Because those who suffer from this condition are secretive and are ashamed of what they are going through, it is not easy to diagnose this condition.
 Some may even try to deny that they are suffering from a problem.

-The doctor will use the symptoms as indicators and then will perform physical exams to determine if a person is suffering from anorexia.
+The doctor will use the symptoms as indicators and then will perform physical exams to determine if a person is suffering from this condition.
 Keep in mind that there is no exam that specifically determines if a person is suffering from this eating disorder but doctors can tell.

 The doctor will first look for other reasons for the symptoms.
 The sudden drop in weight, for example, can be caused by some other illness.
 If the doctor does not find other causes for the symptoms then the patient will be referred to a psychologist or a psychiatrist.

-It is not possible to prevent a disorder when its causes are still unclear although there are certain things which can be done to reduce the chances of developing this disorder.
-Healthy eating, for example, is believed to be a great of preventing it since it provides for all the nutrients and vitamins needed by the body.
+It is not possible to prevent a disorder when its causes are still unclear although there are certain things that can be done to reduce the chances of developing this disorder.
+Healthy eating, for example, is believed to be great in preventing it since it provides for all the nutrients and vitamins needed by the body.